-The Halifax Board of Police Commissioners (BOPC) is the civilian board that provides governance and oversight to the Halifax Regional Police.
-The Board also functions as a Police Advisory Board to the Royal Canadian Mounted Police Halifax District as it performs contractual policing services for the Halifax Regional Municipality.
-The Commission is a statutory body created by the Police Act, S.N.S.
-2004, c.
-31. There are seven members of the Board: six are appointed by Halifax Regional Council and the seventh appointed by the Nova Scotia Minister of Justice.
+The Halifax Board of Police Commissioners is the civilian board that provides governance and oversight to the Halifax Regional Police.
+The Board also functions as an advisory Board to the Royal Canadian Mounted Police Halifax District as it performs contractual policing services for the Halifax Regional Municipality.
+The Commission is a statutory body created by the Police Act of Nova Scotia (NS 2004).
+There are seven members of the Board: six are appointed by Halifax Regional Municipality Council and the seventh appointed by the Minister of Justice.
 Of the six appointed by HRM Council, three of the members are HRM Councillors and three are community members.

-The Board is the link between the community and the police service.
-The Board's authority derives from the Nova Scotia Police Act giving the Board the mandate with respect to the Halifax Regional Police to provide:
+The Police Commission is the link between the community and the police service.
+The Commission's authority derives from the NS Police Act giving the Commission the mandate to establish strategic direction for policing to ensure the needs and values of the community are reflected in the day to day operations and policies of the policing service.